gfreire/controle-financeiro-claude/DOC/ARCHITECTURE.md

 **Known gaps** (not started, don't assume otherwise): no automated tests yet (see "Testing & Migrations" in `AI_GENERATION_RULES.md` for the intended scope); still no *general* account-level edit dialog (name/institution) — only the type-specific actions (balance, yield/reconcile, limit) exist, by design; OFX import remains out of scope per `AI_CONTEXT.md`.

+**Known bugs** (found in a full docs-vs-code audit, 2026-08-23 — not yet fixed, flagged here so a future session doesn't have to rediscover them):
+- **Two zod schemas are dead code on their respective edit paths, so real domain rules go unenforced server-side when editing (not creating):** `updateAccountSchema` (`src/lib/validations/accounts.ts`) is never `.parse()`'d by `updateAccountAction` (`src/features/accounts/actions.ts`) before calling `accountsService.updateAccount` — so "Ajustar Cartão"/"Ajustar Limite" can, in principle, submit a `closingDay`/`dueDay` outside 1-28 (no DB `CHECK` backs this range either — only HTML `min`/`max` on the client) or a `creditLimit` that violates the rule, with only the bare Postgres `CHECK (credit_limit > 0)` catching the limit case (an ugly raw error, not the friendly zod message).
+Same pattern for `updateCardPurchaseSchema` (`src/lib/validations/cards.ts`) vs. `updateCardPurchaseAction` (`src/features/cards/actions.ts`) — editing a purchase skips server-side validation of `amount > 0` and `installments` in 1-48 (no DB `CHECK` for either).
+Fix is mechanical: call `.parse()` in both actions before delegating to the service, the same way the create-side actions already do.
+- **"Income categories never have subcategories" is not actually enforced in `src/lib/validations`, contrary to `AI_GENERATION_RULES.md`'s explicit instruction.** A function that would do this (`validateCategoryTypeMatchesTransaction`, `src/lib/validations/transactions.ts`) exists but is never called from anywhere.
+Today this rule holds only because `src/app/(app)/settings/page.tsx` simply never renders a "new subcategory" affordance under an INCOME category — a UI omission, not a validation. `categories.service.ts#createSubcategory` doesn't check the parent category's type either.
+Nothing currently exploits this gap (no UI path creates the invalid state), but it means the rule would silently break if a future subcategory-creation entry point (e.g. an inline creator on some other form) ever forgot the same omission.
+- **`reservoirs.active` is vestigial, not actually removed.** `AI_CONTEXT.md` → "Reservoir deletion" describes reservoirs as having fully moved to hard-delete, and `deactivateReservoir` genuinely was deleted from the service — but the `active` column itself is still in the schema and `getReservoirs()` still filters `.eq("active", true)`.
+Since nothing ever writes `active = false` anymore, the column is permanently `true` and functionally dead weight, not a bug with user-visible effect — a future cleanup migration could drop it, but that's optional, not urgent.
+- **`percentage` range disagrees between layers for reservoir accrual entries.** `src/lib/validations/reservoirs.ts` allows `percentage` down to `0` (`z.number().min(0).max(100)`), but the database `CHECK` on both `reservoirs.default_percentage` and `reservoir_transactions.percentage` requires `> 0`.
+Submitting exactly `0` passes client/zod validation and only fails at the database with a raw Postgres error instead of a friendly message. `AI_CONTEXT.md` describes the rule as "between 0 and 100" without settling which bound is inclusive — worth deciding (probably `> 0`, since a 0% cut is meaningless) and aligning the zod schema to match.

 ## Migrations changelog (`supabase/migrations/`)

 Applied in order; each is additive (no destructive rewrites of an already-shipped migration — a new file corrects an old one). `schema.sql`/`seed.sql` in this folder always represent the *current* merged state, not migration 0001 alone.